Intro-Sci-Comp-UIowa/biol-4386-project-cdonne/README.md

 # Stable isotopes to detect food-conditioned bears and to evalute human-bear managment
 In this study Hopkins et al. used stable isotope analysis along with genetic analysis of black bears in Yosemite National Park to determine whether bears were food-conditioned to human food or nonfood-conditioned.
-This information helped evalute the success of a bear management program that was implamented to lessen bear incidents with campers.
+This information helped evalute the success of a bear management program that was implemented to lessen bear incidents with campers.

 ## Reference
 Hopkins III, J. B., Koch, P. L., Schwartz, C. C., Ferguson, J. M., Greenleaf, S. S., & Kalinowski, S. T. (2012).
 Stable isotopes to detect food‐conditioned bears and to evaluate human‐bear management.
 The Journal of wildlife management, 76(4), 703-713.